treesess/STEAMRELAY/showcase/230830 renovation of recycled mobile rack/README.md

 **Figure 2**  Tailor-made handlers

-And also the extruded stands were protected by TPU (flexible material) printed covers.
+Also the extruded stands were protected by TPU (flexible material) printed covers.

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/a4197a1d-1b97-4a89-aa8a-499d8301fea7)